preservim/vim-wordy/README.markdown

 ```

 As instructed, press the enter key and it will disturb you no longer, at
-least until it needs to build again.
+least until _wordy_ feels the urge to build again.

 ## Commands